logzio/logzio-python-handler/README.md

 # If you're using a serverless function, uncomment.
 # from logzio.flusher import LogzioFlusher

-# Say i have saved my configuration in a dictionary form in variable named myconf
+# Say I have saved my dictionary configuration in a variable named 'LOGGING' - see 'Dict Config' sample section
-logging.config.dictConfig(myconf)
+logging.config.dictConfig(LOGGING)
 logger = logging.getLogger('superAwesomeLogzioLogger')

 # If you're using a serverless function, uncomment.